lus-terry/webshop/README.md

    and run it:
    `npm start`

-6) Open new terminal and navigate to the client using this command:
+6) Open another terminal and navigate to the client using this command:
    `cd client`

    then: